letfly/letflysite.com/README.md

 * Blog: include tags, categories, rss feeds, searches, and more.
 To facilitate editing, but also embedded in the UEditor (baidu rich text editor).
 * Image: currently only supports the most basic browsing.
 * Interest: currently only supports the most basic browsing.
-* Other: on with feedback, mail queue, picture processing, paging function and so on.
+* Other: on with feedback, mail queue, picture processing, paging function, etc.

 ### Use a third party package

 * Django-simple-captcha: a verification code module.
-* Django Ueditor: baidu rich text editor.
-In order to meet the individual needs, the View has been recustomized.
+* Django-ueditor: baidu rich text editor.
+In order to meet the individual needs, the view has been recustomized.

 ### Currently imperfect function and known bugs